logstash-plugins/logstash-codec-protobuf/README.md

 class_name    (required): the name of the protobuf class that is to be decoded or encoded.
 For protobuf 2 separate the modules with ::.
 For protobuf 3 use single dots.
 See examples below.

-protobuf_version_3 (optional): set this to true if you want to use protobuf 3 definitions.
+protobuf_version (optional): set this to 3 if you want to use protobuf 3 definitions.
+Defaults to 2.

 ## Usage example: decoder